Stalinism: Relationship to Leninism

-A similar analysis is present in more recent works such as those of Graeme Gill, who argues that "[Stalinism was] not a natural flow-on of earlier developments; [it formed a] sharp break resulting from conscious decisions by leading political actors."
-However, Gill notes that "difficulties with the use of the term reflect problems with the concept of Stalinism itself.
+A similar analysis is present in more recent works, such as those of Graeme Gill, who argues that Stalinism was "not a natural flow-on of earlier developments; [it formed a] sharp break resulting from conscious decisions by leading political actors."
+But Gill adds that "difficulties with the use of the term reflect problems with the concept of Stalinism itself.
 The major difficulty is a lack of agreement about what should constitute Stalinism."
-Revisionist historians such as Sheila Fitzpatrick have criticized the focus on the upper levels of society and the use of Cold War concepts such as totalitarianism which have obscured the reality of the system.
+Revisionist historians such as Sheila Fitzpatrick have criticized the focus on the upper levels of society and the use of Cold War concepts such as totalitarianism, which have obscured the reality of the system.